Travel Through Our Timeline

 First Seattle InvestmentDecember 2011

-MacFarlane makes its first investment in Seattle, acquiring a site in the city’s fast-growing South Lake Union neighborhood.
+MacFarlane makes its first investment in Seattle, acquiring a site in the city’s South Lake Union neighborhood on which it will develop apartments.

 First Urban Fund III Development CompletedNovember 2013